- Vegetarian Cohorts and Standardized Mortality

 - British Mortality (2002)

 - Mortality Meta-Analysis (1999)

 - Adventist Health Study (1999)

-Because cardiovascular disease represents a large percentage of mortality, this article reviews the studies of both among vegetarians.
+Because cardiovascular disease represents a large percentage of mortality, this article reviews the studies of both cardiovascular disease and overall mortality among vegetarians.

 Vegetarian Cohorts and Standardized Mortality

 The table below lists the main cohort studies designed to examine differences between vegetarians and meat-eaters.
 They recruited people with similar lifestyles but different diets.

 Most of the cohorts reported a standardized mortality ratio (SMR) which is the death rate of the study population compared to the greater population of their region.
 The cohort SMRs show about half the mortality rate of people under age 90.
 The researchers attributed most of the differences to lower smoking and the healthy volunteer effect, but some may have been due to a healthier diet (Key, 1999, Key, 2009).